-Our EPIC Curriculum - engaging minds ... developing lives
+Our EPIC Curriculum aims to engage minds to develop lives

 The ‘EPIC’ approach to inspire and equip learners for the 21st Century

 The development of the curriculum is paramount at Whiston Junior and Infant School.
 Each year children will be immersed in at least six learning projects; FS2 plan for a range of mini learning projects which are a balance between specific topics and children’s interests.
 Each learning project is split into sections, which starts by a planned enquiring question and sees children progress through four stages of learning.

 The four stages of learning are Engagement, Progression, Innovation and Communication (EPIC):

 1. Engagement: During this opening phase the children are immersed in an experience connected to the new theme; an opportunity to develop an ‘awe and wonder’ moment.
 We plan to ‘hook’ and engage them to build excitement around their learning.
 This phase would also incorporate re-visiting prior knowledge and then build on new knowledge, skills and vocabulary.
 Teachers use modelling and questioning to find out what children know already, what they want to find out and how they are going to do that, by leading learning through enquiry questions so we can learn more and remember more.